 Sugar is one of the biggest diet-wreckers out there, but desserts like bubble tea, ice cream, and pastries are hard to resist.
 A popular solution is to have our favourite treats in moderation, but another way is to substitute them with healthier alternatives that taste just as great.

 Well, these homemade cinnamon rolls from Guilt Free Food are something diet and health-conscious people can look forward to.
 They’re low in sugar and preservative-free so you know you’re not consuming any of the usual nasties.
-Order a 10-inch pan from $28 and you can opt for delivery or self pick-up.
+Order a 7-inch pan from $25 and you can opt for delivery or self pick-up.

-If you’re on the hunt for some other healthy desserts, you can also get their high-protein and gluten-free brownies at $40.
+If you’re on the hunt for some other healthy desserts, you can also get their gluten-free loaf cakes from $42.

 2. Bluepea.sg – traditional Peranakan kueh salat